 Today, the boombox occasionally resurfaces masquerading as a modern Bluetooth speaker milking retro appeal, but the most genuine riffs on the classic music machine seem to pique the interest of Gen X-ers who actually busted a move at Young MC’s command back in the day.
 Perhaps that’s why Portland, Oregon-based Case of Bass, which started a suitcase boombox revolution, has been so successful.
-And now the company is coming out with what is sure to be another wildly popular product among the boombox nostalgic.
+And now a partnership sprung from that company is coming out with what is sure to be another wildly popular product among the boombox nostalgic.
 Meet Touch of Bass.

 What you’re seeing is a purpose-built piece of art converted into a modern-day Bluetooth boombox you hang on your wall.
-And if you’re thinking it looks super cool, we’d be inclined to agree with you.
-As a bonus, it also sounds pretty good, too.
+And if you’re thinking it looks supercool, we’d be inclined to agree with you.
+As a bonus, it also sounds surprisingly good, too.

 You want to touch it